 Set up your cell phone to avoid international data roaming charges.

 What should you do with that extra local currency?
 You can ask your hotel to apply it toward your hotel bill and then pay the remaining balance with your no-foreign-transaction-fee credit card.
-What tips do you have for foreign travellers?Posted: Thursday, June 28th, 10:00am 10 months ago
+What tips do you have for foreign travellers?Posted: Thursday, June 28th, 10:00am a year ago